servinlp/marvin-KPN-LoRa/README.md

 The data you will see here is going to be something different then what you would have send but don't panic this is normal.
 The `int` `1000` we send has been converted to hexadecimal for the transfer.
 We will reverse this on the server side.

+**NOTE**: you can only send data to your server (uplink) 6 times per hour and 2 messages from your server to the Marvin board (downlink) per hour.

 ### Node.js

 Start by going into the node-server directory and run the following command